Cost of Einstein-Podolsky-Rosen steering in the context of extremal boxes: Conclusions

 \section{Conclusions}

 In this work, we have presented a method to check steerability for the scenario where Alice performs two black-box dichotomic measurements and Bob performs two arbitrary projective qubit measurements in mutually unbiased bases (MUBs).
 This method is based on the decompositions of the measurement correlations in the context of the extremal boxes of the steering scenario.
 Our method provides a simple way to check the existence of a LHV-LHS model for the measurement correlations.
 Based on this formulation to check steerability, we have proposed a quantifier of steering called steering cost.
-Experimentally, the determination of the steering weight proposed in \cite{SNC14} for the steering scenario that we have considered requires complete tomographic knowledge of the qubit assemblage prepared on the trusted side \cite{JKM+01}.
-On the other hand, the steering cost proposed by us is determined from the observed correlations without having the complete tomographic knowledge of the assemblage prepared.
-Thus, the determination of our steering cost is experimentally less demanding than the determination of the steering weight.
+The determination of our steering cost is experimentally less demanding than the determination of the steering weight.
 We have demonstrated that our steering cost is a convex steering monotone.
 We have illustrated our method to check steerability with two families of measurement correlations and obtained their steering cost.
 In Ref. \cite{AGM06}, security of the device-independent quantum key distribution protocol with the nonlocal correlations arising from the two-qubit Werner states was studied in the context of extremal nonsignaling boxes.
 Similarly, it would be interesting to study security of the one-sided device-independent quantum key distribution protocol with the measurement correlations that we have considered in the context of extremal boxes of the steering scenario.